precice/preeco-orga/guidelines/guidelines-application-cases.md

   - Mesh names concatenate the participant name and `-Mesh`, e.g. `Fluid-Mesh`.
     - Mesh names of participants with multiple interfaces contain the interface in the mesh name, e.g. `Fluid-Upstream-Mesh`.
 For meshes on which it is important to distinguish between face centers and face nodes (or similar), the modifier comes at the end, e.g. `Fluid-Upstream-Mesh-Centers`.
   - Watchpoint names should be describing the point, not be a generic name.
-- [ ] S.8 Any vertices defined through `setMeshVertex` or `setMeshVertices` need to be real locations in space and the data written to the mesh needs to be data located there, i.e. it is not allowed to decode any other information.
+- [ ] S.8 Any vertices defined through `setMeshVertex` or `setMeshVertices` need to be real locations in space and the data written to the mesh needs to be data located there, i.e., it is not allowed to decode any other information.
 - [ ] S.9 The case needs to have a DOI.

 ### Gold